| Saxophone | Piano | Clarinet | Music Composition | Jazz Improvisation | Jewish Studies |

 *Please note that tuition reserves the weekly time slot, but may not directly correlate with lessons received if the student does not attend the scheduled lesson times. -

 Tuition is based on the number of lessons the studio schedules and will not be altered.
-Planned vacations or other conflicts communicated in advance receive a make-up lesson credit for that month.
+Planned vacations or other conflicts communicated in advance receive a make-up lesson credit for that month.*Enrollment cannot be guaranteed for the fall term without summer enrollment.

 -